Ada F. Kay: Life and work

 This account received some attention in Scotland when it was published.
 Ada Kay appeared on BBC Scotland to discuss her claims: one historian who the BBC asked for his opinion said that the book repeated some popular misconceptions about the reign of James IV.
 Another historian has commented that "her 'autobiography' of the king is most safely read as a highly colourful and entertaining historical novel".
 The Scotsmans reviewer concluded that, if it had not been for the bizarre circumstances in which it was written, then it might have gained recognition as a minor addition to the genre pioneered by Robert Graves of works supposedly penned as a first-person account by an actual historical figure, but added that it was at its best where a woman's touch might be strongest.
-It has also been suggested that it may have been influenced by previously published accounts of the king's life, including Gentle Eagle by Christine Orr, R. L. Mackie's biography and Walter Scott's Marmion.
+It has also been suggested that it may have been influenced by previously published accounts of the king's life, including Gentle Eagle by Christine Orr, R. L. Mackie's biography, and Walter Scott's Marmion and Tales of a Grandfather.

 She later wrote an autobiography of her own 20th-century life, King's Memory (originally published as Died 1513 - Born 1929).
 It did not receive much attention, and The Scotsmans reviewer concluded that unlike Falcon, there was little there to interest the general reader.